cosmocode/formserver/doc/formelements.md

 Options:
 * `validation` _(optional)_ - used to apply [validation](validation.md)
-* `readonly` _(optional)_ - Disables user input.
-Available only for fields where users type in values.
+* `readonly` _(optional)_ - Disables user input but keeps any pre-filled values intact.
+Fields where users type in values get an actual HTML attribute `readonly`.
+Select fields like dropdowns and radios, where this property is not allowed, are visually toned down and are non-interactive.
 Useful when values are pre-filled from `values.yaml`

 ```yaml
   <id>: